redbrick-ai/altadb-sdk/docs/index.rst

 ======================================
-RedBrick AI SDK and CLI
+AltaDB SDK and CLI
 ======================================
 RedBrick AI is a SaaS platform for annotating medical images.
 RedBrick AI provides web based annotation tools, quality control capabilities, collaboration tools, and SDK/CLI to integrate with MLOps.
+AltaDB is a product of RedBrick AI, and is a platform for managing medical imaging data, annotations.

 .. important:: Please visit our `website <https://redbrickai.com>`_ to learn more about RedBrick AI, or request for a free-trial.
 You can visit the platform documentation here `<https://docs.redbrickai.com/>`_.

-The RedBrick AI SDK and CLI are useful for managing data IO operations, and programmatically interacting with the application.
+The AltaDB SDK and CLI are useful for managing data IO operations, and programmatically interacting with the application.
 The CLI is best for simple operations like import and export; whereas, the SDK is best for complex operations like importing annotations, searching through data, etc.

 **Installation**